Sephiroth (Final Fantasy): Other appearances

-Cultural impact

 Merchandise

 Sephiroth has served as the basis for several types of merchandise, such as the "Extra Knights" action figures first published by Bandai in Japan in 1997.
 A different model was released as part of the Play Arts collection, following the release of Advent Children.
 At the 2008 San Diego Comic-Con, Kanji Tashiro, Square Enix's manager of merchandise, said that the figure was one of their best-selling items.
 With the release of the film, Sephiroth was also included in a series of promotional material, primarily consisting of posters.
 Kotobukiya has included the character in numerous merchandise, including a series of cold casts based on his appearance in both the original game and the film sequel.
 As part of promotional campaigns organized in Japan by Square Enix and Coca-Cola, a version of Sephiroth drawn in a super deformed style was featured in the first two volumes of a promotional collection.

 Products not connected to the release of games or films have also been produced.
 These include a figure as part of the Final Fantasy Trading Arts Vol. 1 series, a set as part of the Square Minimum Collection alongside Cloud, and a rare figure of "Safer Sephiroth" as part of the Final Fantasy Creatures series (Chromium).
 "Reverse Sephiroth" was also released as a normal figure in volume 2.
 A figure based on his appearances in the Kingdom Hearts games was released in the second series of the Play Arts Kingdom Hearts sub-line.
 Some replica weapon companies have produced replicas of Sephiroth's sword, the Masamune, as a 6 ft katana with a stainless steel unsharpened blade.
 A statue at Kyoto University depicting Sephiroth was also made.
 Sephiroth received an amiibo figurine for use in Super Smash Bros.
 Ultimate, which was released in January 2022.

 The OLED update to the Steam Deck, which was announced in 2023, replaces the system's accelerated processing unit (APU), built using 7 nm processing and nicknamed Aerith, with a newer 6 nm-based APU named Sephiroth.